martrapp/astro-vtbot/README.md

 Visit [the documentation](https://events-3bg.pages.dev/components/) of the reusable components for detailed information.

+- `<Linter/>`: A linter component that helps you identify problems when setting up transitions.

+- `<VtBotDebug/>`: A Debugging component that logs the events and their data as they occur.

 - `<ReplacementSwap/>`: An alterantive DOM swap(), which preserves elements in the original DOM to avoid reinitialization of iframes or CSS animations.

-- `<VtBotDebug/>`: A Debugging component that logs the events and their data as they occur.

-- `<Linter/>`: A linter component that helps you identify problems when setting up transitions.
+- `<LoadIndicator>`: Have you ever missed the visual feedback on sites with view transitions as to whether the app has noticed the click?
+Here you go!

 - `Zoom` and `Swing` animations and the `<AnimationsStyle/>` component allows for extended styling options.